Preventing & Troubleshooting Problems pt. I: Arrival and Inspection

-The thing is, if you sign their receipt and send them on without checking over your delivery first, and especially without properly noting the receipt , then you’re basically saying that everything was perfect, and they are then no longer responsible for replacing anything that was damaged on the truck.
-Watch the second video!
+The thing is, if you sign their receipt and send them off without checking over your delivery first, and especially without properly noting the receipt , then you’re basically stating that everything arrived in perfect condition, and they are then no longer responsible for replacing anything that was damaged on the truck.

 When you open your boxes or cartons and see your flooring directly for the first time, what happens if you see something that concerns you?

-First, These are not Flaws
+First, Some of these are not flaws

 Actual Manufacturing Flaws

-Again, we rarely run into these (in fact most of these we’ve never seen or even heard about from customers) but as you open and go through your boxes these are the things you could look out for which would be manufacturing issues, and you would contact us to get these sorted out for you if they came up.
+Again, we rarely run into these (in fact most of these we’ve never actually seen or even heard about from our customers) but as you open and go through your boxes these are the things you could look out for which would be manufacturing issues, and you would contact us to get these sorted out for you if they came up.

 Locking Mechanisms Broken – This could happen on the sides or a corner.
-Usually if this happened it would result from shipping, and you likely would have caught it already, but something like this could escape quality control.
+Usually it would result from shipping, and you likely would have caught it already, but something like this could escape a manufacturer's quality control, and not be found until you open a box.
 If you install with these you could get loosely fitting planks and some unwanted movement of the floor.

 Proud Edges – This is a professional’s term for any difference in height between planks where they are joined together.
-There is a tolerance in manufacturing, usually around 1/10th of a millimeter, at or under which the manufacturer would not consider the occurrence a flaw.
-The reason is that, with padding underneath and variances in a subfloor, this much of a difference could be location based.
-If you run into this, try to take a very close picture of the edges, even stick a ruler in there if you can to show what you’ve got.
+There is a tolerance in manufacturing, usually around 1/10th of a milimeter, at or under which the manufacturer would not consider the occurrence a flaw.
+The reason is that, with padding underneath and variances in a subfloor, that much of a difference could be location based.
+If you run into this, though, try to take a very close picture of the edges, even stick a ruler in there if you can to show what you’ve got.

 Micro Chipping – These would appear along the very edge of a plank, not just one little knock, but a series of tiny chips, maybe along the whole plank.
 This would come from a dull cutting tool at the manufacturing plant.
 (I don’t have pictures – this is one we’ve never run into)

-Chatter Marks vs. the Hand-scraped Look – Honestly, this is mainly a hardwood issue, resulting from errant sanding.
+Chatter Marks vs. the Hand-scraped Look – This is mainly a hardwood issue, resulting from errant sanding.
 It’s hard to feel, but would seem to be like wavy lines going across the top, best seen in light reflecting directly off the surface.
-Since laminate floors aren’t actually sanded, this effect is unlikely here, but we don’t want you to hear about it and get it confused with the hand-scraped look.
+Since laminate floors aren’t actually sanded, this effect is unlikely there, but we don’t want you to hear about it and get it confused with the hand-scraped look.
 That’s much more pronounced – you can feel it.
 You’re supposed to, and it’s likely that you chose it for that very reason.
 If you think you have actual chatter marks on a laminate plank, try to send us pictures with light glaring off the surface to show the issue.

 Core Voids – This would look the way you might expect a dent from a dropped object to look, except that there will be no stress cracks around the indentation.
 This means that no core exists under the top layer, and it was pushed through.

 Blistering – It’s what it sounds like, a bubble in the surface.
 These could be as small as pimples.
-This would basically be a small example of delamination.
+This would basically be a small example of de-lamination.

 Delamination or Loose Top Coating – This is when the top layer, the laminate itself, becomes disconnected from the core of the board – peels up, basically.
 It can be a manufacturing issue, in which case you should see it right away, right out of the box, or it could be something that would happen all at once to all, or a good section, of your floor.
 Otherwise it would result from improper exposure to moisture or heat.
-Anytime delamination is seen at a seam, where two planks are joined, it is almost always ‘site related’, meaning that it happened where it’s being installed, not at the plant.
+For instance, anytime de-lamination is seen at a seam, where two planks are joined, it is almost always ‘site related’, meaning that it happened where it’s being installed, not at the plant.

 flooring, this will stick out like a sore thumb from, say, an intended knot

 to the room in which you will install it.